 Today more than 140 countries have adopted The Duke of Edinburgh’s International Award program and more than 8 million young people have participated worldwide.
-Locally over 700,000 young people have completed the Award in Australia in the past 50 years.
+Locally over 700,000 young people have completed the Award in Australia since it began in 1959.

 The program gives a structure for young Australians aged 14 – 25 to realise their ambitions and to change their world.
 They will move beyond their comfort zones and gain a sense of real achievement and self-confidence.

 Today, The Duke of Edinburgh’s Award in Australia can be found right across the country, engaging over 37,000 young people and over 80,000 adult Volunteers annually.
 Our program is run in cities, rural and remote areas, through Government and independent schools, universities, and a wide range of organisations such as Indigenous communities, new refugee support programs, sports clubs, employers, prisons and youth detention centres and community organisations such as Surf Life Saving, disability groups and other youth programs.
 We also support Open Award Centres for young people to access the Award if there are no other convenient organisations in their community.